gstr-unidevel/WindowMagic/README.md

 # WindowMagic
-The code is forked from https://github.com/kangyu-california/PersistentWindows which is forked from http://www.ninjacrab.com/persistent-windows/.
+The code is forked from https://github.com/CleverCoder/WindowMagic which is forked from https://github.com/kangyu-california/PersistentWindows which is forked from http://www.ninjacrab.com/persistent-windows/.

+# Changes

+* Support for virtual desktops (windows will be restored on non-active desktops too)
+* Some timeouts have been enhanced to support setups like Dell P2715Q

+# Clever coder description

 I renamed to *"WindowMagic"* since it's such a major refactor.

 Differences:
 * Event-driven window position detection loop, rather than polling.
 Uses almost zero machine resources.
 * No splash screen